swiftlang/swift-book/TSPL.docc/LanguageGuide/AccessControl.md

 If you extend a public or internal type, any new type members you add have a default access level of internal.
-If you extend a file-private type, any new type members you add have a default access level of file private.
+If you extend a file-private type, any new type members you add have a default access level of file-private.
 If you extend a private type, any new type members you add have a default access level of private.